brainhack-school2022/monti_project/README.md

 In total, each participant received 72 electrical shocks.
 A part one participant that received 60 electrical shocks.
 Consequently, the final data set included 23 participants for a total of 1644 trials/shocks across all participants.
-The excel with the pain ratings for each participants can be found here <br> [Hypnosis_Pain_ratings.xlsx] (https://github.com/brainhack-school2022/monti_project/blob/main/Hypnosis_Pain_ratings.xlsx).
+The excel with the pain ratings for each participants can be found at [Hypnosis_Pain_ratings.xlsx](https://github.com/brainhack-school2022/monti_project/blob/main/Hypnosis_Pain_ratings.xlsx).

 ## Deliverables